Paul Cantelon: Music for film

 In addition, he composed a special centenary score for The Battleship Potemkin in 1995.

 Personal life

-Cantelon's mother was a trumpeter in the Philadelphia Symphony, and his father was an evangelist.
+Cantelon's mother was a trumpeter in the Philadelphia Symphony, and his father was an evangelistpreacher.
 His brother is the multi-talented photographer/artist/writer/musician/activist, Lee Cantelon.

 At age 17, Cantelon had a serious bicycle accident which left him in a coma.
 When he emerged from the coma a month later, he had significant amnesia.
 As a result, he had to relearn his musical skills.

 Cantelon is married to Wild Colonials vocalist, Angela McCluskey.
 When they were in their early 20s, they met in London at the Star of India, where he was playing, and she was dining with British actor Hugh Grant.
+McCluskey died following surgery for an arterial tear, on 14 March 2024, at the age of 64.